lfdebrux/void-packages/README.md

 ## Build a Native on armv5tel-musl !
 ## EXPERIMENTAL !!!

-Note: you will need to reinstall busybox-zaurus package first.
+Note: you will need to reinstall busybox-zaurus package first to allow xz and gawk to be installed.
 Beware!!

 ```
 xbps-remove -F busybox-zaurus